luismeyer95/regex_engine/README.md

 # regex_engine

-A simplified regex engine made in C++, heavily inspired from Denis Kyashif's implementation (https://deniskyashif.com/2019/02/17/implementing-a-regular-expression-engine/).
+A simplified regex engine made in C++, inspired from Denis Kyashif's implementation (https://deniskyashif.com/2019/02/17/implementing-a-regular-expression-engine/).
 Builds a non-deterministic finite automaton (NFA) off of an input regex pattern using recursive-descent parsing and matches strings by traversing it.
+Note that this is a learning project and was not built with performance and memory-efficiency in mind.

 ## Usage

 Compile the library using `make`:
 ```
-$ make
+$ make libregex.a
 ```

 Include the `regex.hpp` header in your source code, compile and link with `libregex.a`.